Pupil Deprivation Grant

 3. to monitor and evaluate the impact of resources

-During 2017/2018 the school has received £21,850 to support and improve the learning of pupils eligible for Free School Meals.
+During 2020/2021 the school has received £33,532.18 to support and improve the learning of pupils eligible for Free School Meals and CLA.

-The school employed Miss K Higginson and Mrs K Oxford to provide targeted support for the pupils on the eFSM register.
+The school employed Mrs K Oxford and Miss R Unsworth to provide targeted support for the pupils on the eFSM register.
+Miss R Vaughan and Miss H Findley are appointed as Midday Supervisors so eFSM and CLA pupils have support during lunchtimes as needed.

 The type of support varies with some sessions taking place out of the classroom in the school’s nurture area with individual pupils or in very small groups.
 Other provision consists of in class support assisting the class teacher.